MasterScott/Disboard-Auto-Bumper/README.md

 It's 1 click to deploy an auto-bumper.
 You just have to register an account on Heroku.
 Add credit card there to extend the limits of free plan.
 Create a Discord account that will do auto-bumping.
 Get the User-Token of the Discord account.
+Join a Discord server.
 Get the Channel-ID via enabling the Developer Mode in Discord.
 Visit GitHub repository README.md and click the Deploy button.